Get Help Now

 1

-Thank you for taking the time to leave us your feedback.
-Aurora San Diego Hospital strive to provide the very best in patient care.
-When we find that this may not have been the case we take that very seriously.
-I will forward this information to our administrative team for their review.
-Thank you again for taking the time to leave us.
-Your feedback.
+Thank you for taking the time to leave your feedback about your experience with Aurora San Diego Hospital.
+Aurora San Diego Hospital strives to provide the very best in patient care.
+When we find out that this might not have been the case, we take it very seriously.
+I will forward this to our administrative team for their review.
+Thank you again for taking the time to leave us your thoughts and feedback.
 Take care and stay safe.

 2 months ago